PaulVanSchayck/alberto/README.md

 Author
 ------

-AlBERTO has been written by Paul van Schayck
+AlBERTO has been programmed by Paul van Schayck with feedback from Joakim Palovaara.

 Copyright and licence